§ 2-21 Applicability.

 § 2-25 Intervention.

-(b) A complainant shall be permitted to intervene as of right, upon notice to all parties and the administrative law judge at or before the first conference in the case, or, if no conference is held, before commencement of trial.
-The Commission's Law Enforcement Bureau shall prosecute the complaint.
-Complainants and respondents may be represented by counsel or other duly authorized representatives, who shall file notices of appearance pursuant to the Commission's rules (47 RCNY § 1-15), if before referral of the case to OATH, or pursuant to § 1-11 of this title, if after such referral.
+(b) A complainant may be permitted to intervene as of right, upon notice to all parties and the administrative law judge at or before the first conference in the case, or, if no conference is held, before commencement of trial.
+The Commission's Law Enforcement Bureau will prosecute the complaint.
+Complainants and respondents may be represented by attorneys or other duly authorized representatives, who must file notices of appearance pursuant to the Commission's rules (47 RCNY § 1-15), if before referral of the case to OATH, or pursuant to § 1-11 of this title, if after such referral.

 Go Here for Annotation 2-25